pulkin/rdiff/README.md

 About
 -----

-This a WIP implementation of Myers' algorithm for constructing meaningful diffs beyond text files.
+`rdiff` (`richdiff` on pypi) is a diff tool and a library.
+You can use it to build diffs and compare strings, sequences, arrays, nested sequences, matrices, texts, tables, files, etc. It runs Myers diff algorithm under the hood.
+Implemented in python+Cython.

 Features
 --------

 `rdiff` is not a drop-in replacement for your diff tool.
 But it does some things nicely.

-- you can use it for text file diffs as usual
+- You can use it for text as usual.
-- **rdiff** also supports tables
+- **rdiff** supports tables
-- it is pretty fast
+- pretty fast
-- it exposes low-level python API to compare/align arbitrary sequences
+- exposes low-level python API to compare/align arbitrary sequences
+- The CLI **rdiff** tool can be used to compare entire directories while discovering file types on the fly.
-- **rdiff** can be fine-tuned to include/exclude files, align file names through regexes, set various similarity measures
+  It can be fine-tuned to include/exclude files, align file names through regexes, set various similarity measures, provide colored reports in various formats.

 Install
 -------

-From pip

 ```python
 pip install richdiff